-Congratulations to the three recipients of the 2022 Kaplan Senior Essay Prize:
+Congratulations to the winners of the 2023 Diane Kaplan Memorial Senior Essay Prizes

-Yale University Library’s Diane Kaplan Memorial Senior Essay Prize will be awarded for up to two outstanding senior essays based on research in any Yale University Library special collections.
+Yale University Library’s Diane Kaplan Memorial Senior Essay Prize is awarded for up to three outstanding senior essays based on research in any Yale University Library special collection.
 Essays from any academic department on any topic are eligible for consideration.
 Prize-winning essays are published in EliScholar, the library’s digital platform for scholarly publishing.

-The award of a $500 prize will be presented at the winning students’ residential college commencement ceremonies and the $500 prize is deposited in students' bank accounts by the university after Commencement Day.
+The award certificate will be presented at the winning students’ residential college commencement ceremonies and the $500 prize is deposited in students' bank accounts by the university after Commencement Day.

-To be eligible for consideration for 2022 prizes, essays must represent substantial use of Yale Library special collections and comprise original research that has been submitted to a Yale academic department in the 2021-22 academic year.
+To be eligible for consideration for prizes, essays must represent substantial use of Yale Library special collections and comprise original research that has been submitted to a Yale academic department in the current academic year.
 Both one-semester and two-semester senior essays are eligible.
 Excepting grammatical, spelling, and punctuation fixes, the essay submitted for prize consideration should be the same one submitted to the student’s department.
-Faculty may encourage students to submit, but the actual submission must be made by the student, no later than 5 pm on Friday, April 22.
+Faculty may encourage students to submit, but the actual submission must be made by the student.

 The Kaplan Senior Essay Prize is given in memory of Diane Kaplan (1947-2012), who worked as an archivist in Manuscripts and Archives for more than 35 years and whose contributions aided and inspired generations of researcher and colleagues.
-Formerly focused on Yale History and limited to essays based research in Manuscripts and Archives, the Kaplan Prize has been expanded in 2022 to recognize outstanding essays on any topic based on research in any Yale Library special collection: Arts Library Special Collections, Beinecke Rare Book and Manuscript Library, Divinity Library Special Collections, Lewis Walpole Library, Manuscripts and Archives, Medical Historical Library, and Music Library Special Collections, and the Yale Film Archive.
+Formerly focused on essays on the topic of Yale history or based on research in Manuscripts and Archives collections, the Kaplan Prize was expanded in 2022 to recognize outstanding essays on any topic based on research in any Yale Library special collection, which includes: Arts Library Special Collections, Beinecke Rare Book and Manuscript Library (including Manuscripts and Archives), Divinity Library Special Collections, Lewis Walpole Library, Medical Historical Library, Music Library Special Collections, and the Yale Film Archive.